 Identifying Symptoms of Vaccine Reactions

-If symptoms listed below occur in the hours, days or weeks following vaccination, it is very important to immediately contact a doctor:
+It is very important to contact a doctor if symptoms listed below occur in the hours, days or weeks following vaccination:

 - pronounced swelling redness, heat or hardness at injection site that continues for days or weeks;